 - In a malpractice action, an Illinois appellate court held the trial court properly "preclud[ed] plaintiff's expert from testifying [at trial] regarding the hospital's review procedures and by-laws."
 (Zajac v.
 St. Mary of Nazareth Hosp.
 (Ill.App.Ct.
 1991) 571 N.E.2d 840, 845 (Zajac).)
 Based on the Illinois statute, the court reasoned that "the nature and content of an internal review process is privileged and confidential information" and that, "[i]n order to determine whether the hospital properly conducted a review of [a particular physician and thereby followed its review procedures, it would be necessary to obtain information on the content of the review procedures which falls within the scope of information protected" by the statute.
 (Id. at p.
 846; see Ekstrom, supra, 553) N.E.2d at p.
-429 [protecting committee guidelines from discovery].) - As opposed to a medical staff's procedures, a hospital's rules and regulations may be discoverable.
+429 [protecting committee guidelines from discoveryl.) - As opposed to a medical staff's procedures, a hospital's rules and regulations may be discoverable.
 (See Carroll, supra, 524 N.Y.S.2d at p.
 580.) - A South Carolina court allowed discovery of "the general policies and procedures for staff monitoring."
 (McGee, supra, 439 S.E.2d at p.
-260.) - See Tenet Healthsystem Hospitals, Inc. v.
+260.)

+- See In re BayCare Medical Group, Inc. (11th Cir.
+2024) 101 F.4th 1287, 1292 [trial court erred in ordering hospital to produce "quality files and referral logs" located in its "patient safety evaluation" database]. - See Tenet Healthsystem Hospitals, Inc. v.
 Taitel (Fla.Dist.Ct.App.
-2003) 855 So.2d 1257, 1258 (Tenet) (no discovery of blank hospital form used for testing nurses' competency; plaintiffs wanted form "to see what the hospital deemed important" in the testing) disapproved in West Florida, supra, 79 So.3d at page 11.
+2003) 855 So.2d 1257, 1258 (Tenet) [no discovery of blank hospital form used for testing nurses' competency; plaintiffs wanted form "to see what the hospital deemed important" in the testing], disapproved in West Florida, supra, 79 So.3d at p.
+11.